Hesperian Health Guides

 Pulling out (withdrawal)

 If a man is willing and able to pull out every time before he ejaculates, this method can work reasonably well.
 It costs nothing and is always available.
 But a man may not want to or be able to pull out before the sperm comes.
-This means the woman may get pregnant.
+This means the woman could get pregnant.
 Also, a woman may worry about whether the man will pull out in time, and feel less pleasure because of that worry.
 This method is more effective when combined with another method like spermicide or a diaphragm.

 This method may give some protection against HIV and other STIs.